google/WebFundamentals/src/content/en/updates/2020/03/trusted-web-activity-passing-information.md

 #### Modifying an existing project

-When llama-pack generates a project, information for that particular project is stored in a file called twa-manifest.json.
+When llama-pack generates a project, information for that particular project is stored in a file called `twa-manifest.json`, in the project folder.
 To modify the start url for existing project, developers need to modify the file:

 ```json
 {